 This website celebrates the many and varied Australian English voices

-We are pleased to announce the launch of a national initiative to collect the accents of 1000 Australian English speakers.
-Australian English accents from adults of all ages from various locations in all states and territories will be collected to represent the regional and social diversity of Australian English.
-To become involved visit (austalk.edu.au)
+AusTalk (austalk.edu.au) was a national initiative to collect the accents of 1,000 Australian English speakers between 2011 and 2016.
+Australian English accents from adults of all ages from various locations in all states and territories were collected to represent the regional and social diversity of Australian English.

 Among native-born Australians, at least three categories of English exist: Standard Australian English, varieties of Aboriginal English, and various ethnocultural Australian English dialects.
 Australian English functions as a significant and extremely powerful symbol of national identity.
 It is one of the well-known World Englishes and is a mature dialect with its own internal norms and standards.
 All Australian English dialect types significantly reflect Australian identity but, in addition, reveal the cultural affiliation of the speaker, whether Australian, Lebanese, Greek, Indigenous, Vietnamese or the myriad of other cultural choices available to Australians in the 21st century.
 The label ‘Australian English’ should be considered a term that embraces all of these various dialectal types.
 Such a modification to the traditional concept of Australian English will help capture the linguistic landscape of the changing Australian culture.